-In this way, prostate cancer, and its treatment can be somewhat of an equalizer of men, regardless of sexual orientation.
-With prostate cancer, gay men, as well as heterosexual men, are confronted with an altered sense of self, a changed ability to engage in desired sexual behavior, and a loss of what makes you feel “like a man.”
+In this way, prostate cancer and its treatment can be somewhat of an equalizer of men, regardless of sexual orientation.
+With prostate cancer, gay men, as well as heterosexual men, are confronted with an altered sense of self, a changed ability to engage in desired sexual behavior, and a loss of what makes you feel "like a man."

 To date, most of the existing research, health information, and reports of healthcare provider experience are organized around heterosexual men and their experiences with prostate cancer.

-A new resource from Harrington Park Press
+A new resource

-A recently published book, Gay & Bisexual Men Living with Prostate Cancer: from diagnosis to recovery, provides a critical examination of some of these important differences.
+A recently-published book, Gay & Bisexual Men Living with Prostate Cancer: from diagnosis to recovery, provides a critical examination of some of these important differences.
 This book is essentially a compilation of 20 different articles or chapters that can appeal to many different types of readers.
 In short, there is something for everyone: